OpenDive/OpenAIKit/README.md

 ## Using OpenAIKit

 OpenAIKit is designed to be very easy to integrate into your own projects.
-The main method of utilizing OpenAIKit is to set a `OpenAI` class object:
+The main method of utilizing OpenAIKit is to set a `OpenAIKit` class object:

 ```swift
 import OpenAIKit